liz-nguyen/liz-nguyen/README.md

 - 👋 Hi, I’m @liz-nguyen
-- 👀 I’m interested in python, food, bright colors, dog videos, cat videos, KPOP, electric cars, cooking
+- 👀 I’m interested in python, food, bright colors, dog videos, cat videos, KPOP, and cooking.
 - 🌱 I’m currently learning python and northern vietnamese cuisines
 - 💞️ I’m looking to collaborate on everything!
 - 📫 How to reach me via DM but respectfully please :)